Ivan Zajc

-Ivan von Zajc (also Ivan plemeniti Zajc, Giovanni de Zaytz; /hr/; August 3, 1832 - December 16, 1914), was a Croatian composer, conductor, director, and teacher who dominated Croatia's musical culture for over forty years.
-Through his artistic and institutional reform efforts, he is credited with its revitalization and refinement, paving the way for new and significant Croatian musical achievements in the 20th century.
+Ivan von Zajc (also Ivan plemeniti Zajc, Giovanni de Zaytz; /hr/; August 3, 1832 - December 16, 1914) was a Croatian composer, conductor, director, and teacher who dominated Croatia's musical culture for over forty years.
+Through his artistic and institutional reform efforts, he is credited with its revitalization and refinement, paving the way for new Croatian musical achievements in the 20th century.
 He is often called the Croatian Verdi.